davecoll3/kokochen/README.md

 * Gallery

   * The gallery will provide the user with a variety of original illustrations created by the site owner.
-  * This section is valuable to the user as they will be able to clearly see the various illustration styles used by the site owner.
+  * This section is valuable to the user as it provides a clear representation of the various illustration styles used by the site owner.

     ![Gallery](/readme-files/images/gallery.png)

 * Contact Me

   * The contact me page will provide a form for the user to submit a message in order to make enquiries or request a commission.
-  * The user will be asked to submit their name, email address, and a message describing their proposal.
+  * The user will be asked to submit their name, email address and a message describing their proposal.

     ![Contact Me](/readme-files/images/contact-me.png)